FileZilla is a free open source FTP client that is available for Windows, Mac OS X, and Linux.

 id_rsa) associated with the public key loaded into your User Dashboard.

-For Password-Based authentication set the Logon Type: dropdown to "Normal" and then enter your Pantheon account email address and your password.
+- For Password, enter your dashboard password.
 You can also select the "Ask for password" type if you don't want to save the password and instead be prompted for it every time you can connect.

 When you first connect via SFTP you may be prompted to accept the server's host key and store it in cache for future connections.
 This allows you to connect to the server and manage your files for the current session.